c9ma/c9ma.github.io/index.md

 ### Seminars

-I have been speaking in the algebra seminar administrated by [Robert Won](https://faculty.washington.edu/robwon/) and [James Zhang](https://math.washington.edu/people/james-zhang):
+I have been speaking in the algebra seminar administrated by [Robert Won](https://faculty.washington.edu/robwon/):

 - Ore-Extensions Series
   - 10/12/2020: Noncommutative Hilbert Basis Theorem _(to be uploaded)_